RichMorin/SPARQLy-GUIs/docs/problems.markdown

 ## Layouts are hard-coded to recipes

-I'm using Liquid to fold the CoffeeScript code into the page's HEAD.
+We're using Liquid to fold the CoffeeScript code into the page's HEAD.
 This works, but the current implementation hard-codes the `include` tags into the layout file.
-I'm looking for a way to let the page specify which CS files to include.
+We're looking for a way to let the page specify which CS files to include.

 ## Syntax collisions between Liquid and Handlebars